krishnascoding/FactorialRecursionInC/README.md

 # FactorialRecursionInC
-Method to calculate Factorial Recursively in C
+Method to calculate Factorial Recursively in C++